 Additionally, if enhanced filtration units are installed at the Proposed Project, and to ensure that they are enforceable throughout the lifetime of the Proposed Project as well as effective in reducing exposures to DPM emissions, SCAQMD staff recommends that the Lead Agency provide additional details regarding the ongoing, regular maintenance of filters in the Draft EIR.
-To facilitate a good faith effort at full disclosure and provide useful information to future residents and tenants who will live and work at the Proposed Project, the CEQA document should include the following information, at a minimum:
+To facilitate a good faith effort at full disclosure and provide useful information to future residents who will live and/or work at the Proposed Project, the Draft EIR should include the following information, at a minimum:

-- Disclosure on potential health impacts to prospective residents and tenants from living and working in proximity to freeways and the reduced effectiveness of air filtration system when windows are open and when tenants are outdoor; - Identification of the responsible implementing and enforcement agency such as the Lead Agency for ensuring that enhanced filters are installed on-site at the Proposed Project before a permit of occupancy is issued; - Identification of the responsible implementing and enforcement agency such as the Lead Agency's building and safety inspection unit to provide periodic, regular inspection on filters; - Provide information and guidance to the Project developer or proponent on the importance of filter installation and maintenance; - Provide information to residents and tenants on where the MERV filers can be purchased; - Disclosure on increased costs for purchasing enhanced filtration systems to prospective residents and tenants; - Disclosure on increased energy costs for running the HVAC system with MERV filters to prospective residents and tenants; - Disclosure on recommended schedules (e.g., once a year or every six months) for replacing the enhanced filtration units to prospective residents and tenants; - Identification of the responsible entity such as residents, tenants, Homeowner's Association (HOA) or property management to ensure filters are replaced on time, if appropriate and feasible; - Ongoing cost sharing strategies between the HOA and residents/tenants, if available, for replacing the enhanced filtration units; - Criteria for assessing progress in installing and replacing the enhanced filtration units; and - Process for evaluating the effectiveness of the enhanced filtration units at the Proposed Project.
+- Disclosure on potential health impacts to prospective residents from living and/or working in proximity to freeways and the railroad, and the reduced effectiveness of air filtration system when windows are open and when tenants are outdoor; - Identification of the responsible implementing and enforcement agency such as the Lead Agency for ensuring that enhanced filters are installed on-site at the Proposed Project before a permit of occupancy is issued; - Identification of the responsible implementing and enforcement agency such as the Lead Agency's building and safety inspection unit to provide periodic, regular inspection on filters; - Provide information and guidance to the Project developer or proponent on the importance of filter installation and ongoing maintenance; - Provide information to residents about where the MERV filers can be purchased; - Disclosure on increased costs for purchasing enhanced filtration systems to prospective residents; - Disclosure on increased energy costs for running the HVAC system with MERV filters to prospective residents; - Disclosure on recommended schedules (e.g., once a year or every six months) for replacing the enhanced filtration units to prospective residents; - Identification of the responsible entity such as residents, tenants, Homeowner's Association (HOA) or property management to ensure filters are replaced on time, if appropriate and feasible; - Develop ongoing cost sharing strategies between the HOA and residents/tenants, if available, for replacing the enhanced filtration units; - Set up criteria for assessing progress in installing and replacing the enhanced filtration units; and - Set up process for evaluating the effectiveness of the enhanced filtration units at the Proposed Project.